brenofilipepy/SjInventoryControl/README.md

 This project is following the layered architecture, that can be understood by reading the `src` directory.
 The image below illustrates how a layered architecture works, if you're not used to it already:

 ![layered-architecture-illustration](https://miro.medium.com/v2/resize:fit:828/format:webp/1*TEt1-6-rSSg2rSX7so8nOg.png)

-## *Future implementations*

-* It would be interesting to have a wizard for installation, updating and repairing the software, since we are also dealing with a local database.
-Or I could use some bootstrap script to install it by its own.

-* It would be great if we could containerize our solution into a Docker container, even if we just used it for development purposes.